nofutur3/happyphpdev.com/content/blog/2021/06/git-rename-master-to-main/index.md

 ---
-title: How to rename master to main | GIT
+title: How to rename master to main at Git
 date: "2021-06-01"
-description: "Hello World"
+description: "Do you want to have your main branch named to main instead of deprecated master?
+Not problem at all.
+Just follow these steps."
 category: "tips"
 tags:
     - git